MonikaVera/submissions/README.md

 In this project, there are 4 submissions grouped by programming language.
-Here's an overview of the submissions:
+Here's an overview of the project:
-## C++ Projects:
+## C++:
 - In weather_sim folder there is a weather simulation program.
 - In arracc folder there is a implementation of the array_accumulator class.
-## C Projects:
+## C:
 - In reverse folder there is a program that expects a text file (.txt) and reverses the order of the words in the file.
 - In vineyard folder there is a program for managing workers and organizing transportation for them, including bus scheduling.